Pushkinmazila2/byedpi/README.md

-Implementation of some DPI bypass methods.
+Implementation of some DPI bypass methods.1
 The program is a local SOCKS proxy server.

 Usage example: